Dec. 17, 2025

 underwater with their lenders,

-which is what it's like when you
+which is what it's like.

-finance 9597% of it.
+You finance 9597% of it.

 Like all of a sudden you're in